marxin/texi2rst-generated/sphinx/install/host-target-specific-installation-notes-for-gcc.rst

 by GCC 4.5 and above.

 We support FreeBSD using the ELF file format with DWARF 2 debugging for all CPU architectures.
-You may use :option:`-gstabs` instead of :option:`-g`, if you really want the old debugging format.
 There are no known issues with mixing object files and libraries with different debugging formats.
 Otherwise, this release of GCC should now match more of the configuration used in the stock FreeBSD configuration of